State Regulations in West VirginiaCompare Car Insurance Quotes in 3 Steps

-Note that dealers are required by law to inform you of any salvaged status vehicles, Lemon Law returns, and any repairs made on a new vehicle if those repairs meet or exceed $500.
+Note that dealers are required by law to inform you of any salvaged status vehicles, Lemon Law returns, and any major repairs made on a new vehicle.
 If you want to make sure the vehicle you're considering purchasing doesn't fall into any of these categories―ask!

-To title a leased vehicle, or to transfer the ownership if you buy your leased vehicle, use the Application for Certificate of Title for Leased Motor Vehicle.
+To title a leased vehicle, or to transfer the ownership if you buy your leased vehicle, use the Application for Certificate of Title for Leased Motor Vehicle(Form DMV-1L).

 Buying a vehicle from an individual can help you save money, and selling a vehicle to an individual allows you to make a little extra cash without having to trade in or go to a dealership.